harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 The Composition API is a much better way to write Vue code and Nuxt provides better support for it.

+Tips:
-You may be able to make use of the [vue-composition-convertor](https://github.com/miyaoka/vue-composition-converter) tool to give you a head start.
+- [vue-composition-convertor](https://github.com/miyaoka/vue-composition-converter) may give you a head start
+- [ChatGPT](https://chat.openai.com/) is pretty good at converting Vue 2 to Vue 3
 ::

 ::checkbox